Charlie Chaplin: United Artists, Mildred Harris, and The Kid

 After the release of Shoulder Arms, Chaplin requested more money from First National, which was refused.
-Frustrated with their lack of concern for quality, and worried about rumours of a possible merger between the company and Famous Players–Lasky, Chaplin joined forces with Douglas Fairbanks, Mary Pickford and D. W. Griffith to form a new distribution company, United Artists, in January 1919.
+Frustrated with their lack of concern for quality, and worried about rumours of a possible merger between the company and Famous Players–Lasky, Chaplin joined forces with Douglas Fairbanks, Mary Pickford and D. W. Griffith to form a new distribution company, United Artists.
 The arrangement was revolutionary in the film industry, as it enabled the four partners – all creative artists – to personally fund their pictures and have complete control.
 Chaplin was eager to start with the new company and offered to buy out his contract with First National.
 They refused and insisted that he complete the final six films owed.

 The Kid (1921), with Jackie Coogan, combined comedy with drama and was Chaplin's first film to exceed an hour.

 Before the creation of United Artists, Chaplin married for the first time.
-The 16-year-old actress Mildred Harris had revealed that she was pregnant with his child, and in September 1918, he married her quietly in Los Angeles to avoid controversy.
+The 16-year-old actress Mildred Harris had announced that she was pregnant with his child, and in September 1918, he married her quietly in Los Angeles to avoid controversy.
 Soon after, the pregnancy was found to be false.
 Chaplin was unhappy with the union and, feeling that marriage stunted his creativity, struggled over the production of his film Sunnyside.
 Harris was by then legitimately pregnant, and on 7 July 1919, gave birth to a son.
 Norman Spencer Chaplin was born malformed and died three days later.
 The marriage ended in April 1920, with Chaplin explaining in his autobiography that they were "irreconcilably mismated".